skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 We normally provide query variables when we are executing the query in the server.
 For now, we are not going to worry about how exactly we do it.
 We'll do it in another lesson.

-In our GraphQL Sandbox, we've separate tab where we can write query variables.
+In our GraphQL Sandbox, we've a separate tab where we can write query variables.
 See following image:

 ![](https://cldup.com/EJVOyG42CJ.png)